13elf/shell-station/README.md

 > deauth john (disconnect john)

 ## Removing clients
 If a client should no longer be able to authenticate to the server, only the admin user can remove it.
 The syntax to remove a client is as follows: remove client_name.
-(Example: remove john) This usage of the command is the same for both server and cli mode.
+This usage of the command is the same for both server and cli mode.
 > remove john

 ## Listing all the active sessions